 If you’re not already a seafood lover, it might be time to gain an affinity for the flavor, since fish is rich in omega 3 fatty acids which have been shown to reduce inflammation caused by the sun’s harmful UV rays.
 “Fish may lower prostaglandin E2 levels to prevent collagen breakdown that leads to wrinkles,” says Dr. Ilyas.
 “Some studies have shown that in combination with vitamin E and C that omega 3 fatty acids can promote collagen synthesis.”
-When choosing your fish, select for halibut, mackerel, salmon or tuna, which contain the most omega 3 fatty acids.
-Find out 8 foods that prevent wrinkles—and two you should avoid.
+When choosing your fish, select for halibut, mackerel, salmon, or tuna, which contain the most omega-3 fatty acids.
+Or opt for one of these omega-3 foods besides fish.

 Fruit is a huge health-booster for a myriad of reasons, but eating fruit that contains a particular carotenoid called lycopene may help you gain more youthful-looking skin.
 “Lycopene, the red pigment that gives berries and tomatoes their bright red color, is a powerful antioxidant with photo-protective qualities,” says Dr. Ilyas.
 That means it can help protect against sun damage: “A study looking at dietary patterns and wrinkle formation showed that diets rich in fruits resulted in fewer wrinkles.”